Hyperbolic times in Minkowski space: Hyperbolic time functions

 The Milne model \eqref{eqn:milne} uses the radii of hyperbolas as the time coordinate, similar to how polar coordinates use the radii of circles as a space coordinate.
 However, Euclidean space has no null cone or a time direction.
 The time-translation symmetry in Minkowski space plays a central role in many applications, and we should keep it in our coordinates.

-Instead of slicing the spacetime by hyperbolas of different radii, we fix the radius of a hyperbola to some value, $L$, and drag it along the timelike Killing field by $\theta$ \cite{Moncrief00, andersson2002construction, husa2003numerical, FodorRacz04}. \be (t-\theta)^2 - x^2 = L^2. \ee We call the slicing of Minkowski space with the time function $\theta$ a hyperbolic foliation.
-Solving the above equation for $\theta$, we can choose the sign for future or past hyperbolic foliations that foliate future or past null infinity.
+Instead of slicing the spacetime by hyperbolas of different radii, we fix the radius of a hyperbola to some value, $L$, and shift it along the time direction by $\tau$ \cite{gowdy_wave_1981}, \be (t-\tau)^2 - x^2 = L^2. \ee We call the slicing of Minkowski space with the time function $\tau$ a hyperbolic foliation.
+Such time-shifted hyperbolas can be generalized to higher dimensions and curved, stationary spacetimes, leading to hyperboloidal foliations \cite{zenginouglu2008hyperboloidal}.
+Solving the above equation for $\tau$, we can choose the sign for future or past hyperbolic foliations that foliate future or past null infinity.
 The future hyperbolic foliation is depicted in Fig.~\ref{fig:hyperboloidal_foliation}.
 Each slice asymptotes to a future null cone shifted in time.
-We write the time function $\theta$ as \be \theta = t - \sqrt{L^2+x^2} = t - \frac{L}{\cos\rho}, \ee where $x = L \tan \rho$ is a scaled spatial compactification.
+We write the time function $\tau$ as \be \tau = t - \sqrt{L^2+x^2} = t - \frac{L}{\cos\rho}, \ee where $x = L \tan \rho$ is a scaled spatial compactification.

+This time function has many appealing properties.
+It preserves the generator of the time-translation symmetry, $\partial_t = \partial_\tau$.
+The mean extrinsic curvature is constant in space and time, $K=1/L$.
+The metric is time-independent by construction